ceford/cefjdemos-data-jdm-user/articles/en/getting-started/introduction-to-joomla.md

 other templates available from third party suppliers, both free and commercial.

+#### Cassiopeia Features to notice

+- The top blue bar is the *Header*, typically containing a Logo and a Company name.
+You can add an image to use as a logo and change Cassiopeia to whatever you want.
+- The boxes to the right labeled *Main Menu* and *Login Form* are examples of modules.
+The grey bar containing *You are here:* is a *Breadcrumb* module.
+It shows where you are in a page tree, useful in complex sites.
+- *Home* is where the content appears.
+In a new installation this is a list of *Featured Articles*.
+But there are no articles yet so it is empty.
+First job: create an article and mark it *Featured*.

 ### Administrator Template - Atum

 This template is not seen by the public so it is rarely necessary to